Basics of Trademarks

 A trademark registration lasts fifteen years in Canada and ten years in the United States from the date the trademark registration is originally granted.
 However, you are entitled to an unlimited number of renewal terms if you continue to use the trademark and pay the government mandated renewal fees.

 - How much does registration cost?

 The fees associated with a trademark application can vary.
 Aside from the fees of a trademark agent, in most cases, you will only need to pay a government filing fee and a government registration fee; in other cases, additional fees will apply.
 Please check the CIPO website for a complete schedule of trademark fees.
 If you choose to hire a trademark agent, that will be an additional cost on top of the fees listed in the CIPO trademark fee schedule.

 - What do I need to consider before filing for registration?

 Before filing a trademark application, you should search the Canadian Trademarks Database to determine if your trademark is confusing with a registered trademark, and potentially also search trade names registered in your province or country as those are often used as unregistered trademarks.
 You should also consider hiring a trademark lawyer or trademark agent to help you navigate through the trademark search and registration process.

-Contact us for a complimentary initial telephone appointment if you would like our help with a trademark search.
+Contact us now for a complimentary and confidential initial telephone appointment if you would like our help with a trademark search.